rpeszek/my-blogs/posts/2021-02-13-alternative.markdown

 *  `some` and `many` run the computation until first failure and return the successful results, `some` expects at least one success, otherwise it will fail. `some` and `many` are a nod towards parsers or other computations that change state. `some` and `many` are likely to yield bottom (e.g.
  `many (Just 1)` does not terminate).

+The definition of `Alternative` begs this question:  Why the `Applicative` superclass?
+As far as I know this is because the intended use of `empty` and `<|>` is in the applicative context.
+More on this later.

 As we know, `MonadPlus` provides a similar semantics for monads.  `Alternative` and `MonadPlus` are most commonly used with parsers.
 You are likely to use it with _aeson_, _parsec_ / _megaparsec_, _attoparsec_, etc.
 In this post the focus is the `Alternative` with the typical right-catching, left-biased `<|>` and the examples use _attoparsec_.